Skip Navigation

 Leadership

-Prior to this Betty Garger served as President and Chief Executive Officer of Girl Scouts of Northern New Jersey.
+Prior to becoming President and Chief Executive Officer at JA New York, Garger served as President and Chief Executive Officer of Girl Scouts of Northern New Jersey.
 She was responsible for the delivery and management of the Girl Scout leadership program to more than 24,000 girls in Bergen, Morris, Passaic, Sussex, and northern Warren Counties of New Jersey with the support of over 12,000 adult volunteers.
 She oversaw the operation of four regional offices and three camp properties.

 Christopher Malin – Chief Financial OfficerLeadership